arturochian/datascience-2015/lessons/13_ANNs_ctd/README.md

 ## Exercise 2: Tuning a Random Forest
 1. Run Random Forest on it
 2. We notice that it takes a long time to run, so run it just on half of the data.
 We will be running it on half of the data from now on.
-3. Parameter Tuning: Graph the accuracy of the Random Forest against the following 5 values of `n_estimators`: 5, 20, 100, 1000, 2000.
+3. Parameter Tuning (Number of Trees): Graph the accuracy of the Random Forest against the foll owing 5 values of `n_estimators`: 5, 20, 100, 1000, 2000.
+4. Parameter Tuning (Tree Depth):
+5. Parameter Tuning (How many features to randomly sample at each node):

 ## Exercise 3: Tuning an SVC:
 1. Run an SVC with `kernel='rbf'` (Radial basis function) and `C=50`